Natallllyyy333/PP2Quiz/README.md

 - Accessibility

 ### User Stories
+1. As a user, I want to be able to create my name and enter it in the game.
-1. As a user, I want to be able to pick a quiz topic.
+2. As a user, I want to be able to pick a subject for the game.
+3. As a user, I want to be able to read the quide for the game before playing.
-2. As a user, I want to test my general knowledge by answering different questions
+4. As a user, I want to test my general knowledge by answering different questions.
+5. As a user, I want to be able to exit before the start of the game back to the Start Screen.
-3. As a user, I want to be able to pick the answer by clicking the mouse
+6. As a user, I want to be able to pick the option of the answers by clicking the mouse and see if my answer was right or wrong.
-4. As a user, I want to know what the correct answer was in case I don't guess it correctly
+7. As a user, I want to know what the correct answer was in case I don't guess it correctly.
-5. As a user, I want feedback on my correct answers
-6. As a user, I want confirmation that my feedback was sent
+8. As a user, I want to be able to go to the next question of the quiz.

 ### Site Owner Stories
-7. As a site owner, I want users to be able to contact us or make suggestions for new questions or quizes .
+9. As a user, I want to know my score at the end of the game.

 ## Design